children learning to read and write

 I don't have anything to write with.
 Could I borrow a pen?

+Please write your name at the top of each sheet.
 Write the number as a decimal instead of as a fraction.

 She wrote “tag sale” on the sign in big letters.